openbci-archive/OpenBCI_NodeJS/README.md

 });
 ```

+Note: `.autoFindOpenBCIBoard()` will return the name of the Simulator if you instantiate with option `simulate: true`.

 Auto Test - (Using impedance to determine signal quality)
 ---------------------------------------------------------
 Measuring impedance is a vital tool in ensuring great data is collected.